 Paul asked these believers a very interesting question; he asked them if they had received the Holy Spirit when they believed.
 Why would he ask such a question?
-No doubt this was because he sensed something was lacking and he wanted to find out what exactly that was.
-His question had been the right one for it revealed that they had never even heard of the Holy Spirit.
+No doubt his was because he sensed something was lacking, and wanted to find out what exactly that was.
+His question had been the right one, for it revealed that they had never even heard of the Holy Spirit.
 As Paul continued questioning them, he learned that they had only received John’s Baptism, which was a baptism performed by John the Baptist, the forerunner of Jesus.
 We can read of John’s baptism in Matthew 3:11

 I baptise you with water for repentance.
 But after me will come One who is more powerful than I, whose sandals I am not fit to carry.
 He will baptise you with the Holy Spirit and with fire.